 3. Check the recommendations

 Once you have a list of names, do some research on them.
-The Better Business Bureau can help you find out if there have been any complaints filed against a contractor or their company.
-It is also a good idea to see if the contractor you are interested in is licensed in your state.
-Although licensing doesn’t guarantee reliability, it’s a minimum qualification a contractor should have.
+The Better Business Bureau can tell you if complaints have been filed been against a contractor or company.
+Also, although having a state license doesn’t guarantee reliability, it’s a minimum qualification a contractor should have.

 4. Compare contractors